geoffmazeroff/shamazon/ProjectPlan.md

 - MVP details page should display all fields for a single product
 - Create image loader service
 - Modify mock product repo to take a constant JSON string with 2 products and convert that into two product models
+- Map the JSON wrapper instance to the Product model the UI binds to
+- Build out service that communicates with 3rd-party API